 Our agreement for success

 I look forward to seeing students shine this year as we work together in a respectful, peaceful and safe classroom.
-As a teacher, it is my job to deliver grade four curriculum and to foster a safe and respectful learning environment for all.
+As a teacher, it is my job to deliver grade three and four curriculum and to foster a safe and respectful learning environment for all.
 In turn, I expect that students respectfully do their part in this environment by doing their best to do what I ask of them.
 Entering into this agreement opens all of us fully to the learning opportunities that we will meet this year.